No Plans to Dump PDP, Says BoT Chairman

 By John Shiklam in Kaduna

-Chairman of the Peoples Democratic Party (PDP) Board of Trustees (BoT), Senator Walid Jibrin, has dismissed insinuations about plans to dump the party.
+The Chairman of the Peoples Democratic Party (PDP) Board of Trustees (BoT), Senator Walid Jibrin, has dismissed insinuations on plans to dump the party.

-He was reacting to a newspaper report that the Makarfi faction was approaching some aggrieved chieftains of the ruling All Progressive Congress (APC ) to form a new political party.
+Jibrin was reacting to a newspaper report that the Ahmed Makarfi faction was approaching some aggrieved chieftains of the ruling All Progressives Congress (APC ) to form a new political party.

-Jibrin who described the newspaper report as false and unfounded, said there were no such plans, adding that posterity will not forgive any member of the party who has an ambition to kill or dump it.
+Jibrin, who described the newspaper report as false and unfounded, said there were no such plans, adding that posterity would not forgive any member of the party who has an ambition to kill or dump it.

-The PDP has been embroiled in a prolonged leadership crisis leading to the emergence of two factions led by former Kaduna state governor, Senator Ahmed Makarfi and former Borno state governor, Senator Modu Sherif.
+The PDP has been embroiled in a prolonged leadership crisis leading to the emergence of two factions led by former Kaduna State, Senator Ahmed Makarfi and former Borno State governor, Senator Ali Modu Sheriff.

 Jibrin said every organ of the party was working hard to strengthen it to enable it maintain its power and play its role as an strong opposition party in the country.